| This is the 58th story of Our Life Logs |

 I attended private Catholic institutions throughout my schooling.
 I had a good experience going through Catholic school, and I feel that it built a solid foundation for me to grow as a person.
 After high school, I didn’t go to college because I wasn’t sure what I wanted to do and didn’t have enough money for tuition.
 I didn’t want to ask my parents for help, so I worked in retail at a department store for a year to save up money.
 After a year, I bought a car and decided to go to cosmetology school.
 I went full time, so it only took me a year to get through the 1500 required hours to complete the program.
 I got my start working in small salons, as they fit better with my friendly, but introverted personality.

 At age 20, I fell in love with an exchange student from Colombia.
 Soon, I got pregnant.
-We soon found out we had significant cultural differences.
+We later found out we had significant cultural differences.
 When I learned that he wasn’t interested in getting married, I decided to give my daughter up for adoption.
 I didn’t want her to have to grow up with just one parent, so I made the choice for her to grow up in a more stable family.
 He respected my decision.
 It was a hard choice, but I wanted a better life for her.

 In my 20s, I met a guy named Dave and we became friends.
 I found later in life that he was interested in me early on, but I was in a relationship.
 We went back and forth like that for a few years.
 When one of us was available, the other was with someone else.